jimishol/Pioneerspacesim_trading_economy/docs/economy_mod_preview/preview.md

 and i am not willing to continue with false prices of commodities or start new review with new game.

-The game play is much more interesting, it is not flat around some station with precious metals and shows a variety in an unexpected large degree.
+**The game play is much more interesting,** it is not flat around some station with precious metals and shows a variety in an unexpected large degree.

-Last calibration did not used equilibrium equations at all, it was done only by the use of myeconomy sheet in commodities.ods file.
+**Last calibration did not used equilibrium equations at all,** it was done only by the use of myeconomy sheet in commodities.ods file.

-All that current trading system is needed, is an exponential in line 48 of SpaceStation.lua file.
-The existences of it guaranties the control of game design.
+**All that current trading system is needed, is an exponential in line 48 of SpaceStation.lua file.** The existences of it guaranties the control of game design.
 The current master branch game is flat.
 Line 48 says profit(x)=constant.
 That function is not invertible and that fact flattens the game play.
 With exponential, profit(x) function is invertible and that makes each ship different, accordingly to how much cargo it can trade.

-Copy the zip files, economymod.zip, missionsreducedmod.zip and prereq- uisitemod.zip, and enjoy a more interesting trading system.
+**Copy the zip files,** * *economy_mod.zip, missions_reduced_mod.zip and
+prerequisite_mod.zip,* * and enjoy a more interesting trading system.
 I prefer that three.
-If you disagree with prerequisite feature, instead of last prerequisitemod.zip file, copy the noprerequisitemod.zip that is in doc folder.
+If you disagree with prerequisite feature, instead of last prerequisite_mod.zip file, copy the no_prerequisite_mod.zip that is in doc folder.
 In that case, on start is faster to collect cash toward dsminer with amphiesma but at some point one must acquire another ship.